 Membership & Operations Associate

 Camille serves as the key liaison for HRFN’s global network of human rights funders and oversees HRFN’s day-to-day operations.
 Prior to joining HRFN, Camille worked as a Paralegal at the international law firm, Holland & Knight LLP in New York.
 At the firm, she also served as a Pro Bono Liaison, working on various projects including representing unaccompanied immigrant and refugee children in deportation proceedings.
 Camille graduated from Mount Holyoke College with a Bachelor of Arts degree in International Relations with a focus in International Ethics, and a minor in Music.
 During her time at Mount Holyoke, Camille worked with MADRE to advance women’s human rights in UN processes and led education programs for at-risk youth in New York City, Cape Town, South Africa, and Capiz, Philippines.
 Camille is fluent in French, proficient in Spanish and conversational in Mandarin Chinese and Tagalog.
-In her free time, she enjoys playing the violin, running, yoga and traveling.
+In her free time, she enjoys playing the violin, practicing yoga, running, and traveling.